top of page

 Building Relationships Like Wealth: Why Interpersonal Skills Are the Most Valuable Skill We Can Give Our Children

-by David Krasky, author of Raising Future Adults In a world increasingly shaped by technology, automation, and artificial intelligence, one human skill remains irreplaceable: the ability to form and sustain meaningful relationships.
+Let's Be Friends! by David Krasky, author of Raising Future Adults In a world increasingly shaped by technology, automation, and artificial intelligence, one human skill remains irreplaceable: the ability to form and sustain meaningful relationships.
 As a school psychologist, I often tell parents that academic achievement may open doors, but interpersonal skills determine how far a child walks through them.
-Relationships will be the most important commodity of the future, not because knowledg
+Relationships will be the most important commodity of the future, no

 David Krasky